gsiems/bac-tract/README.md

     workers could speed up the data extraction significantly (if needed or desired).
 Given enough CPU cores, this could move the process to be fully I/O constrained.

+# Next steps

+...if any.

+ * Test with more/different bacpac files.
+ * Add support for the missing/not-fully-implemented datatypes.
+ * Create a cmd to extract the DDL for creating tables.

+# FAQ

+ * Why bacpac files?
+Because that appears to the primary means of getting data into/out of Azure.
+ * But aren't bacpac files inconsistent?
+So I've read...